tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 [WRONG] General anesthesia

 # ~Question 4
-Which of the following is an INCORRECT clinical characteristic of Minimal Sedation
+Which finding is NOT expected with the level of Minimal Sedation?

 [WRONG] Normal response to verbal stimulation
-[WRONG] Unaffected airway
+[WRONG] Airway is patent
-[WRONG] Unaffected spontaneous ventilation
+[WRONG] Spontaneous ventilation
 [RIGHT] Cardiovascular function may be impaired

 # ~Question 5
-During which level of sedation is a patient's responsiveness unarousable?
+During which level of sedation is a patient unarousable?

 [WRONG] Deep Sedation
-[RIGHT] General Anaesthesia
+[RIGHT] General Anesthesia
 [WRONG] Minimal Sedation
 [WRONG] Moderate Sedation

 # Levels of Sedation: Modified Ramsay Scale

 It is important to determine the health team's goal for the level of sedation.
 Light, moderate, or deep sedation may be used in the critical care unit, based on the specific patient needs.
-The modified Ramsay Scale is often used to assess the patient's ongoing level of sedation and adjust the dosage and timing of sedatives.
+The Modified Ramsay Scale is often used to assess the patient's ongoing level of sedation and adjust the dosage and timing of sedatives.

 ![](assets/ramsay.jpg)